Typesetting Markdown – Part 3: Automagicify

 }

-, meaning the function call succeeded, and therefore the script must terminate.
+It is important that the help utile_ function returns 0, meaning the function call succeeded, and therefore the script must terminate.
 The function is treated similar to a command in that its return value is like an exit level.
-Consequently, returning non-zero values from functions will trigger the errexit
+Consequently, returning non-zero values from functions will trigger the errexit setting, causing the script to terminate.

 Function Assignment

-, delegate functions can be assigned like any other variable.
+In bash, delegate functions can be assigned like any other variable.
 At the bottom of the script, define delegate function variables for help and logging as follows:

 show_usage=noop